DemandCast

 uv sync

-Alternatively, you may use conda
+Alternatively, you may use a package manager of your choice (e.g., conda

-to install the packages listed in pyproject.toml
+) to install the dependencies listed in the respective pyproject.toml

 3. Run scripts